 We see that our words have the potential to be a fountain of life, nourish many and bring healing in just a few verses.
-I want my tongue known for using words which give rather than hurt!
+I want my tongue known for using words that give rather than hurt!

 These verses were written about the spoken word and the impact of what we speak toward other people.

-Technology has changed the way we communicate, and our voices now carry greater impact than ever before.
-With just a tweet or Facebook update in real time you can potentially reach hundreds of thousands with your message!
+Technology has changed the way we communicate, and our voices now carry a greater impact than ever before.
+With just a tweet or Facebook update in real time, you can potentially reach hundreds of thousands with your message!
 We are more capable than ever of positively impacting the lives of those around us.

 Taming the Tongue with God’s Strength

-1. Each Day Dedicate Your Heart, Mind and, Yes, Tongue to the Lord
+1. Each Day Dedicate Your Heart, Mind, and, Yes, Tongue to the Lord

-When we choose praise, we are much less likely to slander, gossip, use fear-based words, and use words to hurt others.
+When we choose to praise, we are much less likely to slander, gossip, use fear-based words, and use words to hurt others.

 2. Avoid Complaining

 Complaining does little good.
-Especially in front of friends, coworkers and particularly strangers.
+Especially in front of friends, coworkers, and particularly strangers.
 No one likes to hear complaining.
 I can be downright uncomfortable and can harm others.